jandresgannon/DoDL/paper/archive/readme.txt

 - DoDL_replication.qmd - replication code written in R that will reproduce the figures and tables in the main text.
 Each output is noted under a different header

+- DoDL_appendix-replication.qmd - replication code written in R that will reproduce the figures and tables in the appendix.
+The file reproduces the entire appendix, including the text.

 - dyad_threat.rds - dyad-year dataframe of each country's threat environment used to generate the strategic compatibility variable

 - rDMC_long_v1.rds - long version of the rDMC dataset used to generate the dependent variable.
 See militarycapabilities.com for more information